-C402.7.2 Cladding supports Linear elements supporting opaque cladding shall be off-set from the structure with attachments that allow the continuous insulation, where present, to pass behind the cladding support element except at the point of attachment.
+C402.7.2 Cladding supports Linear elements supporting opaque cladding shall be off-set from the structure with attachments that allow the continuous insulation, where present, to pass behind the cladding support element.

 - 1. An approved design where the above-grade wall U-factor used for compliance accounts for the cladding support element thermal bridge. - 2.
-Anchoring for curtain wall and window wall systems where curtain wall and window wall systems comply with C402.7.4.
+Anchoring for curtain wall and window wall systems.